Slovak Republic

 Social security contributions

-Employer’s health insurance and social security contributions total 35.2% of employee remuneration.
-From 1 January 2023, the maximum assessment base for all types of social insurance was increased to EUR 8,477 monthly.
+Employer’s health insurance and social security contributions total 35.4% of employee remuneration.
+From 1 January 2024, the maximum assessment base for all types of social insurance was increased to EUR 9,128 monthly.
+Health insurance assessment base is not capped.
 Employers also pay injury insurance contributions of 0.8% of employees' total salary costs per month, which are not capped.

 The maximum assessment base for the purposes of health insurance is cancelled for all types of income, except dividend income.
 Dividend income paid out from the profit generated after 1 January 2017 is no longer subject to health insurance contributions.
 The rate of health insurance contributions for individuals who receive dividend income paid out from the profit generated before 31 December 2016 (except for dividends from listed shares) is 14% of the assessment base.
 In general, the payer of the dividend needs to withhold the health insurance contribution on the payment of the dividend.